cwinkelmann/iguanas-from-above-zooniverse/README.md

 Process to cluster marks set by Volunteers on zooniverse

 ## Installation
-Python 3.8, 3.9, 3.10 are supported.
+Python 3.8, 3.9, 3.10 are tested.
 To install the required packages, run the following command:
 ```bash
 pip install -r requirements.txt
 ```